Part 150 Noise Study

 Welcome.
 The "Part 150" Airport Noise Compatibility Planning Study Update for the Akron-Canton Airport (CAK) is underway.
 We strongly encourage all potentially interested parties to participate.
 As the study progresses, you will find updates here, so please bookmark this page and check it often.

 The Akron-Canton Airport Authority and Airport Administration are committed to making CAK the best neighbor possible, including minimizing any environmental impact on the surrounding community.
 Noise from airport operations is clearly one of the most significant environmental issues for an airport to consider.

 The most formal way that an airport can address noise issues is through the performance of a comprehensive noise study under the voluntary Federal Aviation Administration (FAA) "Part 150" program.
-The Part 150 program provides airports with access to related FAA funding, planning, and implementation support.
-CAK has taken advantage of this opportunity twice before, in the 1987-9 and 1995-7.
-Airport layout, aircraft operations, and surrounding land uses have changed significantly over the past 15 years, and will continue to change in the future.
+The Part 150 program provides airports with access to related FAA funding, planning and implementation support.
+CAK has taken advantage of this opportunity twice before, in 1987-9 and 1995-7.
+Airport layout, aircraft operations and surrounding land uses have changed significantly over the past 15 years, and will continue to change in the future.
 Therefore, CAK is embarking on a third Part 150 study, to ensure that the noise compatibility program is up-to-date and sensitive to current and forecast conditions as feasible.